 Nara Japan Points of Interest

-Tōdai-ji is one of the original Seven Great Temples and hosues the world’s largest bronze buddha!
+Tōdai-Ji is one of the original Seven Great Temples and houses the world’s largest bronze Buddha!
 I’ve seen plenty of Buddha statues after traveling around Korea, Thailand, Vietnam and more and this one is by far the most impressive I’ve ever seen.
 The building itself is the largest wooden building in the world.
 It costs about 500 yen to enter the complex and wandering through the building is well worth it!
+You can keep counting what else you can cover in just a day trip to Nara and at the end of counting, you will be amazed.

-Kasuga-taisha was one of my favorite places in all of Nara.
+Kasuga-taisha was one of my favorite places in all day trip to Nara.
 The shrine is part of a complex towards the back of Nara Park with brightly painted orange buildings and gates.
 A number of priests still live at the shrine and can be seen walking around in traditional clothing.
 You’ll find beautifully designed lanterns and more all surrounded by nature with occasional deer strolling through!

 Getting to Nara